NJBLAGA/NathanBlaga_T2A2/README.md

 **Edit Profile Page:**

-The Edit Profile/Change Password saw some changes throughout its sprint, mostly wording and desgin elements but nothing to drastic.
+The Edit Profile/Change Password saw some changes throughout its sprint, mostly wording and design elements but nothing to drastic.
 It is a key page that will be revisited in the future for minor changes.
 Plans are to allow the user more customisation of their profile, an avatar, bio and a toggle message on/off feature.

 ![Workout Jungle Wireframes - Edit Profile Page](./docs/img/wf_edit_profile_page.png)

 **Post New Listings:**

-Other than a name change, this page only saw a desgin change slightly and nothing to drastic.
+Other than a name change, this page only saw a design change slightly and nothing to drastic.

 ![Workout Jungle Wireframes - New Listings Page](./docs/img/wf_new_listings_page.png)

 **All Listings Page:**

 This page saw major changes throughout its sprint, first of all, it has two views, one for a user and one for an admin.
 As a user on this page, they can only see and click on the show button while an admin has the power and can access the delete button function on this page.
-The basic structure of the cards that house the listings saw changes throughout the styling sprint and were close to the initial desgin with only small changes to their functionality.
+The basic structure of the cards that house the listings saw changes throughout the styling sprint and were close to the initial design with only small changes to their functionality.

 ![Workout Jungle Wireframes - All Listings Page](./docs/img/wf_all_listings_page.png)

 **My Listings Page:**

-My Listings Page saw minor changes to its structure and overall desgin.
+My Listings Page saw minor changes to its structure and overall design.
 There was a stage during the sprint that the filter bar was removed from the page, yet brought back to allow the user to have more sorting functionality on the page.

 ![Workout Jungle Wireframes - Your Listings Page](./docs/img/wf_your_listings_page.png)